Bukhara, what to see in the jewel of the Silk Road

 It can also be a good area if you're planning to stay longer and want something quieter, or if you're traveling for work or with a group.
 In any case, Bukhara is a safe and easy city to navigate, so getting around from any accommodation isn't a problem.

-Unlike Samarkand, where the monuments are more dispersed and the modern city dominates many areas, Bukhara has its old town that is compact, picturesque, and steeped in history.
-Here, everything is more concentrated: madrassas, mosques, minarets, and caravanserais are intertwined, and walking through its cobbled alleys gives the impression of walking through a city frozen in time.
+Unlike Samarkand, where monuments are more scattered and the modern city dominates many areas, Bukhara has its compact, picturesque and history-laden old town.
+Here, all the attractions are more concentrated.
+Madrasas, mosques, minarets, and caravanserais are linked one after another, and walking through its cobbled alleyways gives the feeling of being in a city frozen in time.

 Un argentino en el centro de la Ruta de la Seda :D